Celebrate the 4th of July in the Black Hills

 Deadwood/Lead Parades: Parades on the 4th of July start on mainstreet in Deadwood at 2:00 p.m. and at 4:00 p.m. in Lead.

-Lead Gold Camp Jubilee: Lead celebrates their Gold Camp Jubilee with events throughout the day and is host to one of the region’s biggest fireworks displays over the Homestake Gold Mine.
+Lead Gold Camp Jubilee: Lead’s Gold Camp Jubilee celebration HAS BEEN POSTPONED to Sunday, September 6th at dusk.
+Lead celebrates their Gold Camp Jubilee with events throughout the day and is host to one of the region’s biggest fireworks displays over the Homestake Gold Mine.

 Patriot's Parade at 10:00 a.m. downtown Custer.
 Music at 6:00 p.m. and Fireworks at 9:30 p.m.